AlphaHydrae/blog/source/_posts/2013-06-29-rest-and-hypermedia-apis.markdown

 That way you don't have to use linkless JSON/XML or develop your own media type (we'll talk about that one later).
 If you use HAL, you can focus on describing the link relations that drive your application.

-Since HAL is a standard, there are libraries that can help parse and generate it (you'll find a list on the [specification page](http://stateless.co/hal_specification.html).
+Since HAL is a standard, there are libraries that can help parse and generate it (you'll find a list on the [specification page](http://stateless.co/hal_specification.html)).
 There are even [HAL browsers](https://github.com/mikekelly/hal-browser) that can automatically discover HAL APIs.
 You can easily find live examples with Google.

-I'll give you a few other tips about HAL.

 <a name="link-relation-types"></a>
 #### Link Relation Types